slackapi/bolt-python/README.md

 pip install slack_bolt
 ```

-## First Bolt App (app.py)
+## Creating an app

-Create an app by calling a constructor, which is a top-level export.
+Create a Bolt for Python app by calling a constructor, which is a top-level export.
+If you'd prefer, you can create an [async app](#creating-an-async-app).

 ```python
 import logging